AtharvaBhole02/AtharvaBhole02/README.md

 Front end developer
 -------------------

-welcome to my Profile ! , I am a graduate at Stevens Institute of technology and My field of study is MS in Computer Science.
+welcome to my Profile ! , I am a graduate at D.Y PATIL INSTITUTEOF ENGINEERING,MANAGEMENT & RESEARCH and My field of study is Engineering in Computer.
 During my current tenure at Stevens I have interned as a Frontend Software developer at TekInvaderz LLC.
 My area of work was in Frontend development using Javascript, ReactJs, NodeJs as my primary techstack.
 I have almost 1 year experience developing web applications using HTML5, CSS3, TailwindCSS and other web technologies.
 I do like graphic design a lot and make doodles and graphics in my free time.
 * 🌍  I'm based in Pune,India
 * 🖥️  See my portfolio at [tanaya-Dashboard](http://tanaya-dashboard.netlify.app/)
 * ✉️  You can contact me at [atharvabhole02@gmail.com](mailto:atharvabhole02@gmail.com)